tbali0524/playground-c2779db2/markdowns/intro.md

 * Unit testing (_PHPUnit_)
 * Generating documentation (_phpDocumentor_)

 My goal with this article is NOT to provide a full tutorial for each tool, I will really just highlight the basics (with an extra emphasis on __why__ to use them), and show how I personally use them with my CG activities.
+I try to be beginner-friendly (professional php developers are surely using these or similar other tools already), but to limit article length, I cannot cover all the details of an installation and usage.
 Links are provided for further study.

 I will not discuss any puzzle, algorithm, or the `PHP` language itself here, the topic is solely the dev environment and tooling.
-While the specific discussion is for `PHP`, most topics (especially the _Why?_ parts) are valid for other languages (although with a different specific toolset).
+While the specific discussion is for `PHP`, most topics (especially the _Why?_ parts) are valid for other languages (although with a different toolset).

 ## Contributions welcome